kullrich/CRBHits/README.md

 #optional sequence search algorithm
 conda install mmseqs2
 conda install diamond
+conda install lambda
 ```

-After this installation, the prerequisites are supposed to be in the `PATH` and you need to set the correct `@param` in the corresponding functions of [CRBHits](https://gitlab.gwdg.de/mpievolbio-it/crbhits) like this:
+After this installation, the prerequisites are supposed to be in the `PATH` and you need to set the correct `@param` in the corresponding functions of [CRBHits](https://github.com/kullrich/CRBHits) like this:

 ```
 ## example how to use conda versions of LAST and DAGchainer